-The contract I am working at have provided me with a workstation and dual monitors, yet I just bought two monitors myself with my own money… Why?
+The contract I am working at has provided me with a workstation and dual monitors, yet I just bought two monitors myself with my own money… Why?

 It’s all about the pixels baby

 If you’re working with less than dual screen 1920×1080 you’re costing yourself productivity.
-Monitors are so cheap now that I was able to get 2 1920×1080 monitors for $270 shipped.
+Monitors are so cheap now that I was able to get two 1920×1080 monitors for $270 shipped.

 I’ll admit I waited awhile to actually make the purchase myself.
 I had considered getting two 24″ 1900×1200 monitors for $250 each, (which I still think is money well spent), but when I saw 2 1920x1080s for $270 shipped, there was no longer any excuse not to act.

 You can see here that I have actually turned one monitor on its side.
 I find this setup to be optimal, since web pages and documents are usually best viewed with vertical real estate, and other medium benefit from the horizontal real estate.
 If you haven’t tried turning one widescreen on its side, I highly recommend trying it for a week and see if you like it.
 Not having to scroll down pages is wonderful.